-Although our Airbnb was quite nice and refurbished, the accommodation was located next to a huge abandoned mansion.
-Since our building was slightly elevated, we could look straight into the abandoned block.
-Over-grown grass, the iron fences were all rusting.
-Many of the windows and tiles are shattering and the place simply looked haunted.
-This was of course our first encounter with an abandoned building in Porto.
-We soon found out that there were many more abandoned buildings like this in the area.
+Although our Airbnb was nicely refurbished, it was located next to an abandoned mansion.
+From our accommodation, we could look straight into the abandoned block, which was surrounded by overgrown vegetation, with shattered windows and tiles.
+The place had an eerie, haunted feel to it.
+This was our first encounter with an abandoned building in Porto, but as we explored the city, we discovered that there were many more abandoned buildings like this.

-When we crossed Ponte Luís I Bridge on the second day, we had our second surprising discovery.
-There was a spectacular carpet of vines growing over a huge patch of abandoned buildings directly under the bridge.
-It was really beautiful in it’s own way and we haven’t really seen anything like before especially in the city center.
-The vines were also sprouting purple colored flowers at this time of the year.
-We were instantly in-love with this view and the city.
-However, the more we looked at these buildings, the more we pondered on what happened to all these buildings at such a prime location in the city.
+The first time we crossed the Ponte de Dom Luís I Bridge, we were amazed to see a spectacular carpet of vines growing over a vast expanse of abandoned buildings directly under the bridge.
+It was truly beautiful in its own way, and we hadn’t seen anything like it in the city center.
+The vines were sprouting purple-colored flowers at that time of the year, adding to the beauty of the scene.

 Porto from Ponte Luís I Bridge (Video)

 We were instantly enamored with this breathtaking view, but it also sparked numerous questions in our minds.
 Why were there so many abandoned buildings in such a prime location of Portugal’s second-largest city?
 It was as if you wouldn’t expect to see anything abandoned like this around Sydney Harbour Bridge in Australia.